Its-Alex/poc-frontends-monorepo/README.md

 ## Storybook

-I do the same thing that with CRA, storybook has fonctions to overrides CRA configuration.
+I do the same thing that with CRA, storybook has functions to overrides CRA configuration.

 ## Getting started

 Install dependencies:

 ```
-$ yarn run start
+$ yarn install
 ```

 Start applications: